-War Thunder is a game that constantly shifts between moments of elation and betrayal.
+War Thunder, one of the best tank games, constantly shifts between moments of elation and betrayal.
 However strategic you are, only one or two shots separates you from a swift and unceremonious death – never more so than when engaged in ground combat.

 Light, agile and well armoured, the T-50 is used even in tier 2 battles thanks to its proficiency as a scout tank.
 In tier 1 however, the T-50 is best employed in pincer movements where its excellent armour and high speed come into their own.
 Whether the enemy spots you or not, this tank will be able to get around all bar the best of War Thunder players and wreak havoc from behind enemy lines.